 - Cryosphere The cryosphere is the frozen water part of the Earth system.
 Beaufort Sea, north of Alaska.
 One part of the cryosphere is ice that is found in water.
 This includes frozen parts of the ocean, such as waters surrounding Antarctica and the Arctic.
 There are places on Earth that are so cold that water is frozen solid.

-- Data inhomogeneity Changes in climate data that are caused by non-climatic factors.
+- Data inhomogeneity Changes in climate data time series that are caused by non-climatic factors.
 Such factors include changes in measuring devices used, and changes in the location of measuring devices.
 Data inhomogeneity can affect the reliability of long-term trend assessment if not accounted for.
 Techniques to remove inhomogeneity have been developed (called “climate data homogenization”).

 - Degree day Degree days are a useful measure of how cold or warm a location is, to help in planning for energy use and climate change adaptation.
 Degree days are defined as annual accumulation of daily temperature above or below a certain threshold.
-They are calculated by subtracting the threshold temperature from daily mean temperature (in the case of cooling degree-days or growing degree-days), or by subtracting daily mean temperature from the threshold (in the case of heating degree-days).
-If the degree-day for a particular day is negative, it is counted as zero.
+They are calculated by subtracting the threshold temperature from daily mean temperature (in the case of cooling degree days or growing degree days), or by subtracting daily mean temperature from the threshold (in the case of heating degree days).
+If the degree day for a particular day is negative, it is counted as zero.
 Heating degree days: the annual sum of the number of degrees Celsius each day’s mean temperature is below 18°C. For example, if the daily mean temperature on a particular day is 12°C, the heating degree day contribution for that day is 6°C. If the daily mean temperature is above 18°C, the heating degree day value for that day is zero.
 Cooling degree days: the annual sum of the number of degrees Celsius a given day’s mean temperature is above 18°C. Growing degree days: the annual sum of the number of degrees Celsius each day’s mean temperature is above 5°C in a growing season.
 Freezing degree days: the annual sum of the number of degrees Celsius each day’s mean temperature is below freezing (0°C).

 - Detection Demonstrating that an observed change in climate is inconsistent with internal climate variability.
 Changes in the climate become detectable if they are large when compared with internal climate variability.